Savory Crab Stuffed Mushrooms

 • Red bell pepper – you can use other colors if you can’t get red but I find the color and taste pleasing.
 Want a little kick to your mushrooms?
 Try a poblano pepper.

-• Portobello mushrooms – Pick medium sized mushrooms so you can stuff them easily.
-You can also try white or brown varieties if they are big enough.
+• Portobello mushrooms – Pick medium-sized baby bella mushrooms so you can stuff them easily.
+If they are big enough, you can also try white button mushrooms or brown varieties like cremini mushrooms.

 • Butter